Blendify/blender-manual/blender_docs/manual/interface/keymap/blender_default.rst

 Select All Toggles
 ------------------

-Causes selection to toggle when an existing selection exists.
+Causes selection to toggle when an selection exists.

 Spacebar Action